ycoco/office-ui-fabric-react/README.md

 3. Commit the created JSON file(s) in the *common\changes* directory (Don't forget!)
 4. Push your changes and create a PR to merge into *master*

-Once your change is merged into master, it is automatically built and the package versions are bumped and published per the submitted change files.
+Once your change is merged into master, it is automatically built, the package versions are bumped, published per the submitted change files, and tagged with *packagename_versionNumber*.

 ## Testing changes with "NPM link"